Existence of phase transition for percolation using the Gaussian Free Field

-It follows from Properties \ref{decomp.G} and \ref{cov.G} above that, if $\psi^n\sim \mathcal{N}(0,\mathsf{G}_n)$ are \textit{independent} Gaussian fields, then
+It follows from Properties \ref{decomp.G} and \ref{cov.G} above that, if $\varphi^n\sim \mathcal{N}(0,\mathsf{G}_n)$ are \textit{independent} Gaussian fields, then

-in law.
-Property \ref{range.G} is called the {\em finite-range} property (the value $2^n$ should be understood as the scale at which correlations occur in $\psi^n$).
-Property \ref{posit.assoc} implies that each field $\psi^n$ is positively associated.
-Property \ref{bound.decomp}, which bounds the value of $\mathsf{G}_n(x,x)$, will be used to show that $\psi^n$ is small.
+in law (convergence of the series in $L^2$ and almost surely can be proved by the martingale convergence theorem, for example).
+Property \ref{range.G} is called the {\em finite-range} property (the value $2^n$ should be understood as the scale at which correlations occur in $\varphi^n$).
+Property \ref{posit.assoc} implies that each field $\varphi^n$ is positively correlated and therefore, satisfies the FKG inequality, see \cite{Pit82}.
+Property \ref{bound.decomp}, which bounds the value of $\mathsf{G}_n(x,x)$, will be used to show that $\varphi^n$ is small.

 \begin{remark} We will use the assumption $d>4$ only to guarantee that the exponent $\frac{d-2}{2}$ in the bound \eqref{eq:bound.decomp} is strictly larger than 1.
 Let us mention that in \cite{Bau13}, it was proved that there is a decomposition such that the bound \eqref{eq:bound.decomp} holds with exponent $d-2$ instead of $\frac{d-2}{2}$.
 Unfortunately, this decomposition does not seem to satisfy Property \ref{posit.assoc}. \end{remark}